Who We Are

 Our old church site was used by the City of San Diego to build the new Urban Village.
 Through community-based meetings attended by neighborhood leaders, business people, educators and government officials, our new place of service became clear.
 These meetings revealed the needs for adult literacy, enriched programs for children, and a place for community gatherings where many diverse cultures would be lifted up and celebrated.

-The new St. Mark’s was constructed to meet these needs.
+The new St. Mark’s was acquired to meet these needs.
 We bought a building just two blocks north of our old church, and created a space which serves the articulated needs of City Heights.
 Our worship and performance area, which seats 140, occupies a space, which was once a Vietnamese Karaoke Coffee Shop.
 Moving further back, a hallway with a library on one side and a classroom on the other, connects the worship space to a social hall.
 A large computer center and classroom, an office and a smaller classroom now stand where there once were garages.
-Upstairs are three apartments, which house Telios house.
+Upstairs are three apartments.
 St. Mark’ s has become a renewed faith community in a neighborhood of hope, offering many programs.

 An Accessible Congregation is a congregation has recently made a commitment to be an accessible congregation with The National Organization on Disability.